 In addition to teaching, Eric has served as chair of the Department of Business Administration since 2009 and served twice as a freshman advisor.
 He is also an active consultant in the fields of database and systems design and applied statistics.

 C. Raine Sydnor Sr., a distinguished alumnus, was a founder of the College’s Board of Overseers, on which he served from 1965 until his death in 1983.
-He received the T. Gibson Hobbs Memorial Award in 1961 for his contributions to the church, the community, and to Lynchburg College.
+He received the T. Gibson Hobbs Memorial Award in 1961 for his contributions to the church, the community, and to University of Lynchburg.
 The C. Raine Sydnor Sr. Endowment in the School of Business and Economics was established by the generosity of numerous friends and family members.

 Nominations are submitted by faculty colleagues or students.
 The Sydnor Professorship recognizes teaching excellence in business by honoring a master teacher who has demonstrated, over an extended period of time, a dedication to classroom excellence, a commitment to advising and supervising students, and effectiveness in business education instruction.